pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ### <a id='integrations-vrops'></a>Configure a Connection to VMware vRealize Operations Management Pack for Container Monitoring

 vRealize Operations Management Pack for Container Monitoring provides detailed monitoring of your Kubernetes clusters.
-You can connect your TKGI deployment to an existing instance of VMware vRealize Operations Management Pack for Container Monitoring.
+You can connect your {{ vars.product_short }} deployment to an existing instance of VMware vRealize Operations Management Pack for Container Monitoring.

-To connect a TKGI deployment to VMware vRealize Operations Management Pack for Container Monitoring:
+To connect a {{ vars.product_short }} deployment to VMware vRealize Operations Management Pack for Container Monitoring:

-1. Ensure vRealize Operations Management Pack for Container Monitoring is available in your environment. vRealize Operations Management Pack for Container Monitoring must be installed, licensed, running, and available before activating integration with a TKGI deployment.
+1. Ensure vRealize Operations Management Pack for Container Monitoring is available in your environment. vRealize Operations Management Pack for Container Monitoring must be installed, licensed, running, and available before activating integration with a {{ vars.product_short }} deployment.
     To install vRealize Operations Management Pack for Container Monitoring, see the [vRealize Operations Management Pack for Container Monitoring Documentation](https://techdocs.broadcom.com/us/en/vmware-cis/aria/aria-operations/8-18/Chunk1503020612.html).
 1. Select the **Enable** toggle to activate a connection to vRealize Operations Management Pack for Container Monitoring.
 1. Click **Save**.
 1. Configure integrations with other applications, or click **Next** to install Harbor.

-TKGI MC automatically creates a `cAdvisor` container in the TKGI deployment after TKGI integration with VMware vRealize Operations Management Pack for Container Monitoring has been activated.
+{{ vars.product_short }} MC automatically creates a `cAdvisor` container in the {{ vars.product_short }} deployment after {{ vars.product_short }} integration with VMware vRealize Operations Management Pack for Container Monitoring has been activated.

 ### <a id='integrations-vfli'></a>Configure a Connection to VMware vRealize Log Insight

-You can configure TKGI deployment so that an existing deployment of VMware vRealize Log Insight pulls logs from all BOSH jobs and containers running in the cluster, including node logs from core Kubernetes and BOSH processes, Kubernetes event logs, and POD stdout and stderr.
+You can configure {{ vars.product_short }} deployment so that an existing deployment of VMware vRealize Log Insight pulls logs from all BOSH jobs and containers running in the cluster, including node logs from core Kubernetes and BOSH processes, Kubernetes event logs, and POD stdout and stderr.

-To connect a TKGI deployment to VMware vRealize Log Insight:
+To connect a {{ vars.product_short }} deployment to VMware vRealize Log Insight:

-1. Ensure vRealize Log Insight is available in your environment. vRealize Log Insight must be installed, licensed, running, and available in your environment before you  activating integration with a TKGI deployment.
+1. Ensure vRealize Log Insight is available in your environment. vRealize Log Insight must be installed, licensed, running, and available in your environment before you  activating integration with a {{ vars.product_short }} deployment.
     To install and configure vRealize Log Insight, see the [vRealize Log Insight documentation](https://techdocs.broadcom.com/us/en/vmware-cis/aria/aria-automation/all/getting-started-with-vrealize-log-insight.html).
 1. Select the **Enable** toggle to activate a connection to vRealize Log Insight.
 1. Enter the address of your vRealize Log Insight instance in the **Host** text box.